namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 ```

 ### Operations on a Trie (with code examples)
+#### Creation
-- **Creation**: Creation of an empty Trie with root node representing empty string.
+Creation of an empty Trie with root node representing empty string.
 ```go
 package main